oliviacarino/AeroPi/README.md

 7. Save the file (Save Project As).
 Open this file within any 3D mesh processing software.
 I used [MeshLab](https://www.meshlab.net/).
 Import your dense point cloud into MeshLab to view it as a 3D model (the way humans were meant to visualize these 🤓).
 If you're having trouble finding the file, it should be under `example-images/south-building/dense/0/[project_name].ply` if you are following along with the example data.

 That's it! 🎉🎉
+Bear witness to your 3D rendered model in all of its glory!
+Depending on which 3D mesh processing software you used, you can export your data into 3D-printing-friendly files (.stl, etc.)!

 ## Dependencies
 **Hardware**